 What is a Mandatory Settlement Conference?

-Mandatory settlement conferences (MSC) are a regular part of the course of a lawsuit in California.
-Mandatory settlement conferences are ordered and set by the court and can be set at the request of either party or the court.
-The conference usually takes place shortly before trial and operates as an opportunity for the parties to come together to try and resolve the dispute without a trial.
+Mandatory settlement conferences (MSC) are a regular part of a lawsuit in California.
+They are ordered and set by the court and can be set at the request of either party or the court.
+The conference usually takes place shortly before trial and operates as an opportunity for the parties to come together to try to resolve the dispute without a trial.
 But for people not familiar with the court process, hearing that they have a mandatory settlement conference set on the calendar may seem intimidating.
-This article will outline the process in California, discussing the rules establishing the practice and different aspects of the process.
-By the end of this article, people and parties should feel confident in knowing what to expect and how to take advantage of a settlement conference.

-California Rule Establishing Mandatory Settlement Conferences:
+California Rule Establishing Mandatory Settlement Conferences

 • Statement: The rule requires that the parties submit a statement to the court not later than five days before the initial date set for the conference.
 The requirements for this statement will be discussed later in this article.

-Further Defining a Mandatory Settlement Conference:
+Further Defining a Mandatory Settlement Conference

-Important Distinction:
+Important Distinction

 The most important reason for the distinction between mediation and a mandatory settlement conference is the confidentiality element of mediation.
-Mandatory settlement conferences (MSC) do not have the confidentiality requirement that mediations do, so the record of the conference and the settlement will be public record.
+Mandatory settlement conferences (MSC) do not have the confidentiality requirement that mediations do, so the record of the conference and the settlement will be public records.

 • Offer: The defendants must submit an offer of settlement.
 This helps the judge understand how much the defendant believes they will be able to give and what they believe they are liable for.
 It gives the judge a number to start with.

-• Facts and Law: The parties must provide a statement with the pertinent facts and law on the issues of liability and damages involved in the case as seen by that party.
-This will further help the judge determine where the parties are basing their ideas and suggestions and how the case may go if it proceeds to trial.
+• Facts and Law: The parties must provide a statement with the pertinent facts and law on the liability and damages involved in the case as seen by that party.
+This will help the judge determine where the parties are basing their ideas and suggestions and how the case may go if it proceeds to trial.

 Local rules may impose other rules on the statements, but every mandatory settlement conference statement must include at least these four things.

-The Hearing Stage:
+The Hearing Stage

 • Needs: The parties will discuss what they will need to settle.